dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/odbc/macos.md

 The `.odbc.ini` contains the DSNs for the drivers, which can have specific knobs.

-An example of `.odbc.ini` with DuckDB would be:
+An example of `.odbc.ini` with DataMiner would be:

 ```
 [DuckDB]
-Driver = DuckDB Driver
+Driver = DataMiner Driver
 Database=:memory:
 ```